Suvitruf/Android-sdk-examples/OverscrollView/OverscrollView/README.md

 OverscrollView
 ===========

-An ScrollView implementation with overscroll support.
+An Android ScrollView implementation with overscroll support.

 * [Library][3]